Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Your educational credentials are certificates that show that you have completed high school or post-secondary education.
 The International Qualifications Assessment Service (IQAS) will assess your international academic credentials and provide an assessment that indicates how your credentials compare to standards in Alberta.

-An IQAS assessment can be used to support your application for employment, admission to select post-secondary institutions, and licensure with select professional regulatory organizations.
-As an agency designated by the Government of Canada, IQAS also completes Educational Credential Assessments (ECA) for immigration purposes.
+An IQAS assessment can be used to support your application for employment, admission to select post-secondary institutions, and licensure with select Professional Regulatory Organization (PRO).
+As an agency designated by the Government of Canada, IQAS also completes Educational Credential Assessments for immigration purposes.

 Regulated occupations and trades